UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 • Toilet count significantly higher than last year with no new construction grant on record

-• Computer count entered as 0 when the school received computers under a government scheme
+• The operator entered computer count as 0 when the school received computers under a government scheme

 • Functional vs. existing mismatch — more "functional" toilets than "existing" toilets (a mathematical impossibility)